-The 2020 Mashujaa Day Celebrations will not be held in public due to the restrictions put in place to prevent the spread of Covid-19.
+The 2020 Mashujaa Day Celebrations will the Gusii Stadium with only 3000 guests due to the restrictions put in place to prevent the spread of Covid-19.
+Gusii Stadium at normal capacity will carry 25,000 people.

 This year’s 2019 Mashujaa Day celebrations will be held in Mombasa County at the Mama Ngina Waterfront Park.